-We filed a new drug application, or NDA, for FUROSCIX, with the U.S. Food and Drug Administration, or FDA, in August 2017.
-On June 11, 2018, we received a Complete Response Letter, or CRL, from the FDA for our NDA, which indicated that, among other things, certain device modifications to our infusor were required.
-Based on our interactions with the FDA, which required clarification on an additional dose validation study and device modifications necessary to advance FUROSCIX using the existing technology, we decided to transition to our next generation device.
-Our next generation device is being developed through a partnership with West Pharmaceutical Services, Inc., or West, using its proprietary, wearable, SmartDose® drug delivery system.
-We held a Type C meeting with the FDA on June 18, 2019 and based on the results of that meeting we anticipate resubmission of the FUROSCIX NDA with the SmartDose drug delivery system by midvear 2020.
+We resubmitted our new drug application, or NDA, for FUROSCIX, with the U.S. Food and Drug Administration, or FDA, on June 30, 2020.
+The resubmission was a response to a Complete Response Letter, or CRL, from the FDA with respect to our NDA submitted in August 2017, which indicated that, among other things, certain device modifications to our infusor were required.
+Based on our interactions with the FDA, which required device modifications necessary to advance FUROSCIX using the existing technology, we decided to transition to our next generation device.
+The resubmission incorporated our next generation device which is being developed through a partnership with West Pharmaceutical Services, Inc., or West, using its proprietary, wearable, SmartDose[®] drug delivery system (SmartDose is a registered trademark of West Pharma.
+Services IL, Ltd., a subsidiary of West, in the United States and other jurisdictions).
+On July 23, 2020, the FDA accepted the resubmission of our NDA and assigned a Prescription Drug User Fee Act target action date of December 30, 2020 for completion of its review of the NDA.

-We have funded our operations from inception through March 31, 2020 primarily through the sale of shares of our common stock and, prior to that, through the private placement of our preferred stock and the incurrence of debt.
+We have funded our operations from inception through June 30, 2020 primarily through the sale of shares of our common stock and, prior to that, through the private placement of our preferred stock and the incurrence of debt.
 We do not have any products approved for sale and have not generated any revenue from product sales.

-As of March 31, 2020, we had an accumulated deficit of \$136.5 million.
+As of June 30, 2020, we had an accumulated deficit of \$144.8 million.
 We expect to continue to incur net losses for the foreseeable future as we develop the infrastructure to commercialize our products, if approved, in the United States, including building our sales and marketing organization, continue research and development efforts, engaging in scale-up manufacturing and seeking regulatory approval for new product candidates and enhancements.
 We will need additional funding to pay expenses related to our operating activities, including selling, general and administrative expenses and research and development expenses.
 Adequate funding may not be available to us on acceptable terms, or at all.
 Our failure to obtain sufficient funds on acceptable terms when needed could have a material adverse effect on our business, results of operations or financial condition.